HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 <div class="bg-success" markdown="1">
 - The Data Consumer/Requester *pre-negotiates* with the organization representing the Data Source/Responder whether:
-  1. electronic or digital *provider* signatures are required for *all* Task based query response data and/or
+  1. electronic or digital *provider* signatures are required for *all* Task-based query response data and/or
-  2. electronic or digital *system-level* signatures are required for *all* or *some* Task based query response data instead of or in addition to provider signatures (for example,for automated workflows) and/or
+  2. electronic or digital *system-level* signatures are required for *all* or *some* Task-based query response data instead of or in addition to provider signatures (for example, for automated workflows) and/or
   3. electronic or digital *provider* signatures are required *only* for requests that communicate the signature requirement using the `Task.input` [signature flag](StructureDefinition-cdex-task-data-request-definitions.html#Task.input:signature).
-- The Data Consumer/Requester follows the documentation in the [Signatures] page for validating signatures.
+- The Data Consumer/Requester follows the documentation on the [Signatures] page for validating signatures.
    - If the signatures fail verification, the Data Consumer/Requester notifies the Data Source that the signature is bad or absent.
-Currently there is no standard way to communicate this, and it needs to be done “out of band”.
+Currently, there is no standard way to communicate this, and it needs to be done “out of band”.
 </div><!-- new-content -->

 #### Data Source/Responder Requirements